alexkay/muspy/api/README.md

     * DELETE: unfollow artists
         * mbid: comma-separated list of mbids

-* release
+* release/<mbid>
     * GET: release group info (artist, mbid, name, type, date), no auth
-        * mbid

-* releases
+* releases[/<userid>]
     * GET: list of release groups, sorted by release date.
-Will also work with no auth, in this case user's release type filters won't apply.
+If <userid> is not supplied, the request does not have to be authenticated.
+In this case, the call will return release groups starting from today for all artists and the user's release type filters won't apply.
         * limit, max 100
         * offset
         * artist: optional artist mbid, if set filter by this artist.

-* user
+* user[/<userid>]
-    * GET: return user info and settings
+    * GET: return user info and settings, <userid> is optional, auth is not.
     * POST: create and return a new user, no auth
         * email
         * password